Speech Therapy Speciality Clinic

 Our assessment identifies the strengths and weaknesses of the individual and our individualized treatment programs, which may include individual and group therapy, facilitates development of social cognition, social competencies, problem solving, self-regulation and self-monitoring skills.

 Dysphagia refers to problems with swallowing which could be due to various medical conditions.
-The most common causes of dysphagia include stroke, Parkinson’s disease, dementia, head and neck cancer, respiratory diseases and congenital anomalies.
-People of all ages can have dysphagia, from the moment one is born until the later stages of life.
+The most common causes of dysphagia include stroke, Parkinson’s disease, dementia, head and neck cancer, respiratory diseases, congenital anomalies including preterm, cleft lips/ palate, head and neck problems, digestive disorders, cerebral palsy, neurogenic impairment and congenital heart diseases, etc. People of all ages can have dysphagia, from the moment one is born until the later stages of life.
 Timely diagnosis of dysphagia is important because it can have fatal consequences including malnutrition, dehydration and pneumonia.
 In most cases, dysphagia can be managed through compensatory or rehabilitative strategies, and in some, further collaboration with medical doctors including surgeons is required to effectively manage dysphagia.

-Our service includes comprehensive assessment of swallowing function and individualized treatment programs that considers the needs of the client and is evidence-based.
+Our service includes comprehensive assessment of swallowing function and individualized treatment programs for both children and adult that considers the needs of the client and is evidence-based.

 Voice disorders may affect a person’s voice quality and everyday voice use.
 Voice disorders may result from poor vocal techniques and habits, structural deviation and neurogenic impairment.
 Our clinic provides comprehensive voice assessment and treatment for both children and adults with voice disorders.
 Treatment aims to improve the person’s voicing techniques, develop healthy voice habits as well as pre-surgical care and post-surgical voice therapy for those who require vocal surgery.